 Out of the many foods to improve fertility you can choose from, this potion is one of my favorites.
 And if you like lemony, zesty flavors, you’ll love this recipe!

-Whole Lemon contains up to ten times more vitamins and nutrients than the juice alone.
+Lemon contains up to ten times more vitamins and nutrients than the juice alone.
 It’s a source of Salvestrol Q40 a potent phytochemical antioxidant laureled as one of the best anti-cancer compounds in existence.
-It also goes by another name – Resveratrol (Salvestrol Q30) a nutrient I use a lot in treatment of sperm abnormalities due to it’s ability to protect sperm form oxidative damage.
+It also goes by another name – Resveratrol (Salvestrol Q30) a nutrient I use a lot in the treatment of sperm abnormalities due to its ability to protect sperm from oxidative damage.

-Lastly Flaxseeds and are a great source of lignans and omega 3’s which are great for their anti-inflammatory properties and progesterone production.
-This is especially importnat if you have luteal phase defect, characterised by short luteal phase and spotting before periods.
-Flaxseeds are also a great source of ALA (alpha lipoic acid) which recycles CoQ10 and other antioxidants as well as is a potent antioxidant itself.
+Lastly, flaxseeds are a great source of lignans and omega 3s which are great for their anti-inflammatory properties and progesterone production.
+This is especially important if you have a luteal phase defect, characterized by a short luteal phase and spotting before periods.
+Flaxseeds are also a great source of ALA (alpha-lipoic acid) which recycles CoQ10 and other antioxidants as well as is a potent antioxidant itself.
 ALA is a fantastic nutrient to take for improving egg quality especially in women over 35.